-The institute will be led and facilitated by Nonie Lesaux and Stephanie Jones, Faculty Directors of the Saul Zaentz Early Education Initiative at the Harvard Graduate School of Education.
-Participants in this two-day on-campus program will work with renowned thought leaders, Walter Gilliam, Director of The Edward Zigler Center in Child Development and Social Policy at Yale University, and expert in creating learning environments that support children with behavioral and mental health needs; Amanda Williford, Associate Professor at the University of Virginia, and one of the creators of the innovative Banking Time program; and Tom Hehir, an expert on supporting children with special needs and Silvana and Christopher Pascucci Professor of Practice in Learning Differences at the Harvard Graduate School of Education.
+This two-day on-campus program, facilitated by Nonie Lesaux and Stephanie Jones, Faculty Directors of the Saul Zaentz Early Education Initiative at the Harvard Graduate School of Education, is guided by the question: How can early education leaders support the design and implementation of strong early learning environments, particularly in settings serving children facing adversity?
+As a participant in this new program, you will work with renowned thought leaders Walter Gilliam, Director of The Edward Zigler Center in Child Development and Social Policy at Yale University, and expert in creating learning environments that support children with behavioral and mental health needs; Amanda Williford, Associate Professor at the University of Virginia, and one of the creators of the innovative Banking Time program; and Tom Hehir, an expert on supporting children with special needs and Silvana and Christopher Pascucci Professor of Practice in Learning Differences at the Harvard Graduate School of Education.

-This knowledge will then be put into action: working with expert facilitators and colleagues, participants will develop a strategic plan for leadership related to stress and classroom management in the early learning environments they lead.
-Following this two-day engagement, attendees will have the opportunity to participate in remote, follow-up coaching sessions to debrief the program and support the implementation of their strategic plans.
+While the learning from such experts is central to this program, so too is applying this newly acquired knowledge to your specific context.
+Working with experienced facilitators and colleagues, you will develop a strategic plan for leadership related to stress and classroom management in the early learning environments where you lead.
+Following this two-day engagement, you will have the opportunity to participate in remote, follow-up coaching sessions to debrief the program and support the implementation of your strategic plan.